Well Plan Trekking Pvt. Ltd.

 • All government and local taxes

-• Well Plan Trekking trek achievement certificate after the successful trek
+• Well Plan Trekking trek achievement certificate is awarded after the successful trek

 • Farewell dinner in Kathmandu at a cultural restaurant